-You are looking to do an assessment that helps your member of staff become more committed to your objectives and more motivated, accountable, reliable, creative, dedicated, and, yes, happy in the job!
+You are looking to do an assessment that helps your member of staff become more committed to your objectives.
+How do they become more motivated, accountable, reliable, creative, dedicated, and, yes, happy in the job?

-Given the difference in perspectives, holding one annual performance review doesn’t really seem to meet either purpose really, does it?
+Given the difference in perspectives, holding one annual performance review doesn’t really seem to meet your purpose or theirs.
 Surely what you need instead is a relationship and structures that support an ongoing dialogue?

-Developing an effective relationship and an open discussion about the quality of performance is much more likely to help you and your staff member achieve your goals, both corporate and personal.
+Developing an effective relationship, and having an open discussion about the quality of performance is works.
+It is much more likely to help you and your staff member achieve your goals, both corporate and personal.

-Remember performance management is the process of creating a work environment or setting in which people are enabled to perform to the best of their abilities.
-Performance management is a whole work system that begins when a job is defined as needed.
+Remember, performance management is the process of creating a work environment in which people are enabled to perform to the best of their abilities.
+Performance management is a whole work system that begins when a job is defined.
 It ends when an employee leaves your organization.

-With a performance management system that works and a well developed relationship, it becomes much easier to discuss career development and the opportunities for progression.
-And guess what in this climate potential threats to good performance can be seen off before they become real issues and so everyone benefits.
+With a performance management system that works (and a well developed relationship), it becomes much easier to discuss career development.
+You can consider together opportunities for career progression.
+Threats to good performance can be seen off before they become real issues.
+Everyone benefits.

 Wendy Smith is a career consultant, life coach and business coach with depth of experience in management, coaching and personal development.
 That experience means she is equally at home helping clients find a new career direction, starting-up new businesses or dealing with life’s more challenging personal issues.
 You can contact her at email@example.com